machen2/setup-kata-pwa-example/README.md

-*  After doing all of this, the only failure is that HTTP does not redirect to HTTPS. https://developers.google.com/web/tools/lighthouse/audits/http-redirects-to-https You need to host the project somewhere.
+*  After doing all of this, the only failure is that HTTP does not redirect to HTTPS. https://developers.google.com/web/tools/lighthouse/audits/http-redirects-to-https You should deploy your app to get this failure passing.
 So for this example, I created a new firebase project in the firebase console (firebase.google.com).
 Then, I went to my project.
 Make sure you have firebase tools ```yarn global add firebase-tools``` and you login into firebase from your terminal ```firebase login```.
 Then I did ```firebase init``` and followed the following